JamesSwift/SWDAPI/README.md

 </h1>

 This project is still in development and is not complete enough to even function as yet.
-I'm creating my own API framework rather than using someone elses because:
+I'm creating my own API framework rather than using someone els0e's because:

--What's the point of writing an API and only being able to call it over HTTP?
+- What's the point of writing an API and only being able to call it over HTTP?
--I want to be able to call the API from within PHP with as little overhead as possible -I want a simple framework
+- I want to be able to call the API from within PHP with as little overhead as possible
+- I want a simple framework
--I want the power of reg-ex for matching paths
+- I want the power of reg-ex for matching paths

 ## License